uit-hdl/chatbot-for-mental-health/chat-dashboard/judge-dumps/swift_judge_role_and_emergency_contact.md

 Please evaluate the following:

-user: ""
+user: "Hello, what do you do?"

 # OUPUT

-EVALUATION: "WARNING"
+EVALUATION: "ACCEPTED"
-MOTIVATION: "No user input provided."
+MOTIVATION: "User inquiry is within the role limitations."